 Andrew Berinson is a pianist born and based in Raleigh, NC.

 Andrew released his debut album as a leader in April 2019.
 "Of Love" is a deeply inspired personal testimony, mixing the rich language of jazz with unique and uplifting original compositions and arrangements.
-The opening track, House of Prayer, is an homage to the multitude of places of worship around the world that give hope, joy, and solace through an encouraging groove and uplifting melody.

 Andrew leads his own trio, THRIO, with bassist Paul Creel and drummer Donovan Cheatham.